Sports in Indianapolis: NCAA championships

 On November 1, 2017, it was announced that Indianapolis would host the 2022 College Football Playoff Championship Game at Lucas Oil Stadium, which will serve as the conclusion to the 2021 football season.
 This is the first time Indianapolis has hosted any iteration of the college football championship.
 It is also the first time that a college football national championship game will be held outside of the South or West.

-Big Ten Basketball tournament
+Big Ten basketball tournament

-Conseco Fieldhouse will host the Big Ten men's tournament for five straight years starting in 2008 after it won the Big Ten bid over Chicago and the United Center.
-Indianapolis has also hosted the Big Ten women's tournament every year except 2001 since it started in 1995.
+Gainbridge Fieldhouse has hosted the Big Ten men's tournament 12 times through 2025, including five straight years from 2008 to 2012.
+The 2021 tournament was held at Lucas Oil Stadium.
+Indianapolis has also hosted the Big Ten women's tournament 21 times through 2025, all at Gainbridge Fieldhouse, including two long hosting stints from 2002 to 2012 and 2016 to 2022.
+Gainbridge Fieldhouse will host both tournaments in 2026.

-Horizon League Basketball tournament
+Horizon League basketball tournaments

 Indianapolis became an irregular home of the Horizon League men's basketball tournament, as Butler commonly was the first overall seed, thus making Hinkle Fieldhouse a common host for the semifinals and finals.
-Starting in 2020, Indiana Farmers Coliseum became the contractual home of the tournament.
+Starting in 2020, Corteva Coliseum became the contractual host of the semifinals and final of both the Horizon men's and women's tournaments.